-Hiring Steady As Employers Add 136,000 Jobs In September; Jobless Rate Dips To 3.5%
+Hiring Steady As Employers Add 136,000 Jobs; Unemployment Dips To 3.5%

 Don't see the graphic above?
 Click here.

 Job gains and economic growth have downshifted from a year ago.
 The economy grew at an annual rate of just 2% in the second quarter.
 And forecasters say growth in the just-ended third quarter may have been even lower.
-Monthly job gains over the last three months have averaged 157,000, compared to an average of 189,000 jobs in the same period a year ago.
+Monthly job gains over the past three months have averaged 157,000, compared with an average of 189,000 jobs in the same period a year ago.

 The labor force participation rate held steady in September at 63.2%.